 However, we refuse to be intimidated.

-According to the book, in 2012, their website – whose aim is to collect uncensored articles and images about the Mexican cartel’s extreme violence, their activities and the government’s fight against them – registered an average of 25 million visits a month.
-According to Alexa it is one of the most visited sites in Mexico.
-Although criticised by some media outlets for publishing gory images and information that’s given to them by cartels (such as executions and video messages aimed at rival organisations), the blog has become an essential source of news for journalists, citizens and visitors.
+According to the book, in 2012, their website—whose aim is to collect uncensored articles and images (they don't personally do any reporting from the field) about the Mexican cartel’s extreme violence, their activities, and the government’s fight against them—registered an average of 25 million visits a month.
+According to Alexa, it is one of the most visited sites in Mexico.
+Although criticized by some media outlets for publishing gory images and information that’s given to them by cartels (such as executions and video messages aimed at rival organizations), and aggregating content from newspapers or websites without crediting sources, the blog has become an essential source of news for journalists, citizens, and visitors.

 VICE: Let’s start from the beginning.
 How did Blog del Narco come about?